UK pig farms – 2019

 Italian pig farms – 2013

-In early 2013, Compassion in World Farming’s Investigation Unit carried out an investigation into pig farming in Italy.
+In early 2013, Compassion in World Farming’s former Investigation Unit carried out an investigation into pig farming in Italy.
 The investigation team visited 11 farms in an area famous for pig production.
 The conditions on all farms were deplorable and the resulting footage left even hardened investigators shocked.

 Shocking maltreatment uncovered in Italy